Legion (Marvel Comics): Age of X

-Believing that David's psyche would be healed if his alters were quarantined, Doctor Nemesis began to catalog and contain these alters within David's mind.
-Unbeknownst to Doctor Nemesis and Professor Xavier, however, David's mind subconsciously perceived this intervention as a threat and created a "psychic antibody," a powerful new personality, to defend itself.
-The new personality had access to a degree of David's underlying ability to alter reality and time.
-Assuming the appearance of the deceased Moira McTaggert, the personality attempted to 'protect' Legion from the 'assault' on his mind by creating a pocket reality where Legion was the hero that he always wanted to be.
-Many members of various X-teams were also brought into this new reality, which existed separately from Marvel's primary continuity.
+Believing that David's psyche would be healed if his alters were quarantined, Doctor Nemesis begins to catalog and contain these alters within David's mind.
+Unbeknownst to Doctor Nemesis and Professor X, David's mind subconsciously perceives this intervention as a threat and creates a "psychic antibody," a powerful new personality, to defend itself.
+The new personality has a degree of David's underlying ability to alter reality and time.
+Assuming the appearance of Moira McTaggert, the personality attempts to 'protect' Legion from the 'assault' on his mind by creating a pocket reality where Legion was the hero that he always wanted to be.

-The alternate pocket reality, the Age of X, was a dystopia in which mutants had been hunted almost to extinction; the remaining mutants were kept alive by Legion's mutant team, who generated a force wall to repel attacking human forces.
-Legion himself remained unaware that one of his personalities had created this world, and most of the mutants who had been brought into the reality by 'Moira' believed that they had always been there.
-Within this pocket reality the 'Moira' personality was practically omnipotent, creating and controlling random soldiers for Legion and the other mutants to kill.
-Eventually, Legacy, the alternate Rogue, discovered that 'Moira' had in fact created this reality.
-Confronted with this truth, Legion spoke to 'Moira,' who tearfully offered to create as many universes for him as he wanted.
-Instead, David absorbed 'Moira' back into himself and erased the Age of X reality, restoring its participants to Earth-616 reality; ultimately, this entire timeline had lasted seven days in their normal continuity.
+The alternate pocket reality, the Age of X, is a dystopia in which mutants are nearly hunted to extinction; the remaining mutants are kept alive by Legion's mutant team, the Force Warriors, who create a force wall to repel attacking human forces.
+Legion remains unaware that one of his personalities had created this world, and most of the mutants who had been brought into the reality by 'Moira' believed that they had always been there.
+After learning the truth, Legion speaks to 'Moira,' who offers to create as many universes for him as he wanted.
+Instead, David absorbs 'Moira' and erases the Age of X reality, restoring its inhabitants to Earth-616.

 Lost Legions

-With the Age of X incident underscoring the potentially apocalyptic scope of David's power, Professor X proposed a new approach to help Legion retain control of himself.
-Instead of isolating David from the other alters in his mind, Professor X suggested that he learn to co-exist with them.
-To this end, Doctor Nemesis, Madison Jeffries, and Reed Richards designed a Neural Switchboard Wristband for David that allowed him to access the powers of his alternate selves without being controlled by them.
+With the Age of X incident underscoring the potentially apocalyptic scope of David's power, Professor X proposes a new approach to help Legion retain control of himself.
+Instead of isolating David from his alters, Professor X suggests that he learn to co-exist with them.
+To this end, Doctor Nemesis, Madison Jeffries, and Reed Richards designs a wristband that allows David to access the powers of his alternate selves without being controlled by them.
 However, this caused six of his alters to escape his mind.
-While tracking down and re-absorbing the alters, David accidentally absorbed Rogue and suffered severe nervous damage after releasing her time.
+While tracking down and re-absorbing the alters, David accidentally absorbs Rogue and suffers severe nervous damage after releasing her time.